 Most of us know that ear wax is meant to protect the sensitive parts inside our ears.
 Their main purpose is to filter dust, dirt, and other microscopic particles from entering the innermost areas of the ear.
 However, ear wax can accumulate excessively after a period of time, causing ear wax problems not only in young children but also in adults.
 The most common problem caused by a buildup of ear wax is known as ear wax blockage, which necessitates ear wax removal.
 Since the buildup of wax inside the ear hinders our hearing and often leads to itchiness and irritation, one should consult an ENT specialist for regular ear wax removal.

 You might be suffering from excessive earwax buildup.

 Ear wax is actually dead skin from the ear.
 It is normal and is even healthy when kept in an adequate amount.
-It also has antibacterial properties and functions to traps dust that enters the ear.
-It is involved in the self-cleaning mechanism of the ear.
-In 90% of individuals, the ear has self-cleaning ability.
-It is unnecessary to clean with cotton buds or ear diggers.
-In fact, over cleaning the ears can lead to more wax production, which can be treated through ear wax removal.
+It also has antibacterial properties and helps to trap dust that enters the ear, facilitating the self-cleaning mechanism of the ear.
+In 90% of individuals, the ear has a self-cleaning ability, making it unnecessary to clean with cotton buds or ear diggers.
+In fact, over-cleaning the ears can lead to more wax production, which can be treated through ear wax removal.
 In some patients with skin conditions like eczema, it can lead to accelerated ear wax production.
-In these patients it can lead to impacted ear wax.
+In these patients, it can lead to impacted ear wax.
 Patients can experience hearing loss or ear infections with pain and discharge from impacted ear wax.
 As there is always a chance of developing excess ear wax, it is advisable to see your ENT doctor for ear wax removal regularly in order to avoid infection and other complications.